Strasburg strikes out 14, Nationals beat Marlins 7-0

 Rendon, who hit a game-ending single during Friday night’s 7-6 victory over Miami, opened the scoring with his 30th homer with two out in the first.

-Soto followed with his 30th homer, another shot to left.
+The 20-year-old Soto followed with his 30th homer, another shot to left.

+“They work really good at-bats and they can beat you in many ways,” Martinez said of Rendon and Soto.
+“They both hit the long ball, but they both hit doubles, they both go the other way.
+They can take their walks.”

 Strasburg singled in Suzuki in the second, and Suzuki’s two-run homer in Washington’s three-run third made it 6-0.